Travel Update: Safety protocols and vaccination/COVID test requirements vary by venue and event. Review all protocols

 Ever since the “Miracle of Richfield” in 1976, when the Cavs made the playoffs for the first time in their brief history, they’ve been beloved by Clevelanders.
 Historically, the Cavs story could have been one of near misses — a collection of great teams that just ran into historically great opponents.

 But it all changed in 2016, when the Cavs won the city's first major sports championship in 52 years.
 The euphoric celebration that ensued saw over 1.3 million fans line the streets of Downtown Cleveland for a parade that this town will not soon forget.

 Today, they’ve hit the reset button.
 And, like all good Cleveland sports fans, we are here for it.

 Visiting Cleveland during baseball season?
 Don't be surprised if a bunch of contagiously optimistic Clevelanders high-five you while walking around Downtown.
 Expect red-white-and-blue revelry in packed bars, pouring out onto patios and emitting a unique brand of local pride.
 Sure, they’ve had a few drinks, but this is Cleveland.
-For fans of the oldest and historically most successful team in the city, hope springs eternal on the corner of Carnegie and Ontario — always.
+For fans of the oldest and most successful team in the city's history, hope springs eternal on the corner of Carnegie and Ontario — always.

 In a city as tough as Cleveland, of course we’d be into the smashmouth thrills of the Cleveland Monsters.
 Whether it was the Barons of the NHL in the ‘70s, or the IHL Lumberjacks of the ‘90s, this town loves banging the boards.
 This AHL affiliate even broke Cleveland’s professional sports title drought in 2016 — a little over a week before the Cavs brought it home.